AntSorokin/Arducam_Streamer/README.md

 # 📷 Arducam Streamer

-**Arducam Streamer** is a real-time, AES-encrypted MJPEG video streaming project using the **RP2040 Pico W** and the **Arducam Mega 3MP NoIR** camera module.
-It streams video over Wi-Fi using a UDP socket.
-A demo Python script (`udp_server.py`) is included to receive and display the video feed.
+**Arducam Streamer** is a real-time video streaming project that uses the **RP2040 Pico W** and the **Arducam Mega 3MP NoIR** camera.
+It captures MJPEG frames, encrypts them using AES, and sends them over Wi-Fi using UDP.
+A Python script (udp_server.py) is included to receive, decrypt, and display the video stream on your computer.

 ---

 ## 🚀 Features

-- 🔒 AES encryption (CBC mode)
+- 🔒 AES-128 CBC-mode encryption of image data
-- 🌐 Video streaming over UDP
+- 📷 Dual-core processing for concurrent camera polling and data encryption
-- 🎞️ Real-time MJPEG decoding using OpenCV
+- 🌐 Low-latency streaming via UDP with fragmentation-aware transmission
-- 💻 Python-based demo server
+- 🎞️ Real-time MJPEG decoding with OpenCV on the receiving end

 ---